-The Consortium was established in 1993 through a Cooperation Agreement among our six member localities.
-The six member jurisdictions of the Consortium are the counties of Albemarle, Fluvanna, Greene, Louisa, Nelson, and the city of Charlottesville.
-We are an entitlement Consortium for federal HOME funds aimed at assisting low and moderate income citizens with housing needs.
-The chief implementing agency for each locality is as follows:
+The HOME Consortium was established in 1993 through a Cooperation Agreement among our six member localities: the City of Charlottesville and the Counties of Albemarle, Fluvanna, Greene, Louisa, and Nelson.
+This is an entitlement Consortium for federal HOME Investment Partnership funds to assist low-income households with housing needs.

 Housing Preservation Grant

 The HPG provides funding for emergency repairs, rehabilitation, and home safety modifications for very low income rural homeowners in the rural portions of Albemarle County, and in Fluvanna, Greene, Louisa and Nelson Counties.
 The current grant (October 1, 2018 to September 30, 2020) provides $101,883 for projects, expected to serve 35 households over the two-year period.
 Projects are carried out by AHIP, F/LHF, Skyline CAP, and NCCDF.

 The Thomas Jefferson Planning District Commission is seeking proposals for creating regional housing website.
 Please see the attached “Request for Proposals” document for more information.
 Proposals are due by August 10, 2020